Advertisement

 The exact opposite is true of gold.
 The world currently produces about 700 million ounces of silver per year.
 Where does it all go?
 Believe it or not, most of it winds up as garbage.
 We literally throw billions of dollars’ worth of silver in trash bins every year.

-Silver is required in the production of thousands of products: CDs, cell phone batteries, calculators, printed circuit boards, hearing aids, electronic switches, TV screens, catalytic converters, inks, computer monitors, RFID chips, etc. Once any of these items have served its purpose, it generally gets tossed.
+Silver is required in the production of thousands of products: CDs, cell phone batteries, calculators, printed circuit boards, hearing a**s, electronic switches, TV screens, catalytic converters, inks, computer monitors, RFID chips, etc. Once any of these items have served its purpose, it generally gets tossed.
 And it’s simply more expensive to recycle the silver from these products than it is to dig more out of the ground.

 I expect that the world’s dumps will be a precious source of resources like silver in the future.
 The difference between the metals is that gold is produced, but it’s not consumed.
 While gold is a highly-desired item, it’s not an industrial commodity.
 In other words, gold is desired, but silver is needed.